dtkaplan/CompactInference/docs/045-Multiple-explanatory.md

 It takes just the most basic notion of biology to realize that when it comes to the relationship between mother's and child's height another potentially important covariate is the height of the father.
 Figure 4 shows two such models.
 The model in 4(a) was constructed to have 3 degrees of freedom; 4(b) has 7 degrees of freedom.

-(ref:mother-plus-sex-father-cap) Two models of child's height versus mother's height.
+(ref:mother-plus-sex-father-cap) Figure 4.
+Two models of child's height versus mother's height.
 Father's height and child's sex are included as explanatory variables.
 Although father's height is a quantitative variable, the graph shows the model for only three, evenly spaced, discrete values.

 <div class="figure" style="text-align: FALSE">
 <img src="045-Multiple-explanatory_files/figure-html/mother-plus-sex-father-1.png" alt="(ref:mother-plus-sex-father-cap)" width="80%" /><img src="045-Multiple-explanatory_files/figure-html/mother-plus-sex-father-2.png" alt="(ref:mother-plus-sex-father-cap)" width="80%" />